 Pests are unwanted animals or plants that have a negative impact on our environment, economy and people.
 Despite enormous effort and expense, national border controls are not foolproof in intercepting new pests.

 Many pests arrived here long before the introduction of border controls.
 As a result, all landowners face a host of risks from pest plants and animals.
-Some extremely invasive pests have recently arrived unexpectedly with devastating impact.
+Some very invasive pests with the potential to cause devastating impact, have recently arrived in our region.
 These include kiwifruit Psa, didymo and the maize crop weed, Noogoora bur.

-Bay of Plenty Regional Council has developed the Regional Pest Management Plan (the Plan) as a tool to actively manage pests throughout the region.
-The Plan’s aims are to prevent new pests establishing themselves in the region and minimise the impact of those already here.
-For pictures and brief descriptions of the region’s pests, see our User guide to the Plan.
+Bay of Plenty Regional Council has developed the Regional Pest Management Plan (RPMP) as a tool to actively manage pests throughout the region.
+The Plan’s aims are to prevent new pests from becoming established in the region and to minimise the impact of those invasive pests that are already here.